 Please send two versions of your submission to email@example.com.
 The first version should be your work as you intend to publish it.
 For your second version, please be sure to remove all identifying information, including author name(s) and institutional affiliation(s).
 All typographic texts should be submitted as .doc or .docx files.

-For review purposes, please remove all identifying information and post your slidecast on slideshare.net, then email the link to editors [at] presenttensejournal.org.
+For review purposes, please remove all identifying information and post your slidecast on slideshare.net, then email the link to firstname.lastname@example.org

 Please remove any identifying introductions or conclusions and email email@example.com for submission details.

 Please remove opening and closing credits in which the filmmakers’ names are revealed.
-Then, email the link for the video to editors [at] presenttensejournal.org.
+Then, email the link for the video to firstname.lastname@example.org.
 We understand that you cannot remove other identifying information within the film without hurting its integrity.

-If you are writing about a video for which you do not own the copyright, such as a news program or a TV show, please try to find that video posted on network or government sites or on hulu.com, and provide the link with your submission.
-For liability reasons, we will be unable to link to videos illegally posted on YouTube.com.
+If you are writing about a video for which you do not own the copyright, such as a news program or a TV show, please try to find that video posted on network or government sites or other open access sites, and provide the link with your submission.
 If you can’t find a legal version of the video online, please use screen shots instead or instruct readers to search for the video themselves.